JurgenStr/PY-FuzzyFanspeed/notes.md

   - < 53 dB             = 0
   - [53, 65] dB         = (x - 53) / 12
   - Others              = 1
+## Fan Speed
+- Very Slow
+  - 1200 - val * val * (800)
+- Slow
+  - 1200 - val * (800)
+- Fast
+  - 1000 + val * (1000)
+- Very Fast
+  - 1000 + val * val * (1000)

 ## Rules (3 parameters)
-- IF CPUTemp is Cold AND EnvironmentTemp is Cold AND Noise is Silent THEN FanSpeed is ...
+- IF CPUTemp is Cold AND EnvironmentTemp is Cold AND Noise is Silent THEN FanSpeed is Very Slow
-- IF CPUTemp is Safe AND EnvironmentTemp is Cold AND Noise is Silent THEN FanSpeed is ...
+- IF CPUTemp is Safe AND EnvironmentTemp is Cold AND Noise is Silent THEN FanSpeed is Slow
-- IF CPUTemp is Hot AND EnvironmentTemp is Cold AND Noise is Silent THEN FanSpeed is ...
+- IF CPUTemp is Hot AND EnvironmentTemp is Cold AND Noise is Silent THEN FanSpeed is Fast
-- IF CPUTemp is Cold AND EnvironmentTemp is Safe AND Noise is Silent THEN FanSpeed is ...
+- IF CPUTemp is Cold AND EnvironmentTemp is Safe AND Noise is Silent THEN FanSpeed is Very Slow
-- IF CPUTemp is Safe AND EnvironmentTemp is Safe AND Noise is Silent THEN FanSpeed is ...
+- IF CPUTemp is Safe AND EnvironmentTemp is Safe AND Noise is Silent THEN FanSpeed is Slow
-- IF CPUTemp is Hot AND EnvironmentTemp is Safe AND Noise is Silent THEN FanSpeed is ...
+- IF CPUTemp is Hot AND EnvironmentTemp is Safe AND Noise is Silent THEN FanSpeed is Fast
-- IF CPUTemp is Cold AND EnvironmentTemp is Hot AND Noise is Silent THEN FanSpeed is ...
+- IF CPUTemp is Cold AND EnvironmentTemp is Hot AND Noise is Silent THEN FanSpeed is Slow
-- IF CPUTemp is Safe AND EnvironmentTemp is Hot AND Noise is Silent THEN FanSpeed is ...
+- IF CPUTemp is Safe AND EnvironmentTemp is Hot AND Noise is Silent THEN FanSpeed is Fast
-- IF CPUTemp is Hot AND EnvironmentTemp is Hot AND Noise is Silent THEN FanSpeed is ...
+- IF CPUTemp is Hot AND EnvironmentTemp is Hot AND Noise is Silent THEN FanSpeed is Fast
-- IF CPUTemp is Cold AND EnvironmentTemp is Cold AND Noise is Normal THEN FanSpeed is ...
+- IF CPUTemp is Cold AND EnvironmentTemp is Cold AND Noise is Normal THEN FanSpeed is Slow
-- IF CPUTemp is Safe AND EnvironmentTemp is Cold AND Noise is Normal THEN FanSpeed is ...
+- IF CPUTemp is Safe AND EnvironmentTemp is Cold AND Noise is Normal THEN FanSpeed is Fast
-- IF CPUTemp is Hot AND EnvironmentTemp is Cold AND Noise is Normal THEN FanSpeed is ...
+- IF CPUTemp is Hot AND EnvironmentTemp is Cold AND Noise is Normal THEN FanSpeed is Fast
-- IF CPUTemp is Cold AND EnvironmentTemp is Safe AND Noise is Normal THEN FanSpeed is ...
+- IF CPUTemp is Cold AND EnvironmentTemp is Safe AND Noise is Normal THEN FanSpeed is Slow
-- IF CPUTemp is Safe AND EnvironmentTemp is Safe AND Noise is Normal THEN FanSpeed is ...
+- IF CPUTemp is Safe AND EnvironmentTemp is Safe AND Noise is Normal THEN FanSpeed is Fast
-- IF CPUTemp is Hot AND EnvironmentTemp is Safe AND Noise is Normal THEN FanSpeed is ...
+- IF CPUTemp is Hot AND EnvironmentTemp is Safe AND Noise is Normal THEN FanSpeed is Very Fast
-- IF CPUTemp is Cold AND EnvironmentTemp is Hot AND Noise is Normal THEN FanSpeed is ...
+- IF CPUTemp is Cold AND EnvironmentTemp is Hot AND Noise is Normal THEN FanSpeed is Fast
-- IF CPUTemp is Safe AND EnvironmentTemp is Hot AND Noise is Normal THEN FanSpeed is ...
+- IF CPUTemp is Safe AND EnvironmentTemp is Hot AND Noise is Normal THEN FanSpeed is Fast
-- IF CPUTemp is Hot AND EnvironmentTemp is Hot AND Noise is Normal THEN FanSpeed is ...
+- IF CPUTemp is Hot AND EnvironmentTemp is Hot AND Noise is Normal THEN FanSpeed is Very Fast
-- IF CPUTemp is Cold AND EnvironmentTemp is Cold AND Noise is Loud THEN FanSpeed is ...
+- IF CPUTemp is Cold AND EnvironmentTemp is Cold AND Noise is Loud THEN FanSpeed is Slow
-- IF CPUTemp is Safe AND EnvironmentTemp is Cold AND Noise is Loud THEN FanSpeed is ...
+- IF CPUTemp is Safe AND EnvironmentTemp is Cold AND Noise is Loud THEN FanSpeed is Fast
-- IF CPUTemp is Hot AND EnvironmentTemp is Cold AND Noise is Loud THEN FanSpeed is ...
+- IF CPUTemp is Hot AND EnvironmentTemp is Cold AND Noise is Loud THEN FanSpeed is Very Fast
-- IF CPUTemp is Cold AND EnvironmentTemp is Safe AND Noise is Loud THEN FanSpeed is ...
+- IF CPUTemp is Cold AND EnvironmentTemp is Safe AND Noise is Loud THEN FanSpeed is Slow
-- IF CPUTemp is Safe AND EnvironmentTemp is Safe AND Noise is Loud THEN FanSpeed is ...
+- IF CPUTemp is Safe AND EnvironmentTemp is Safe AND Noise is Loud THEN FanSpeed is Fast
-- IF CPUTemp is Hot AND EnvironmentTemp is Safe AND Noise is Loud THEN FanSpeed is ...
+- IF CPUTemp is Hot AND EnvironmentTemp is Safe AND Noise is Loud THEN FanSpeed is Very Fast
-- IF CPUTemp is Cold AND EnvironmentTemp is Hot AND Noise is Loud THEN FanSpeed is ...
+- IF CPUTemp is Cold AND EnvironmentTemp is Hot AND Noise is Loud THEN FanSpeed is Fast
-- IF CPUTemp is Safe AND EnvironmentTemp is Hot AND Noise is Loud THEN FanSpeed is ...
+- IF CPUTemp is Safe AND EnvironmentTemp is Hot AND Noise is Loud THEN FanSpeed is Very Fast
-- IF CPUTemp is Hot AND EnvironmentTemp is Hot AND Noise is Loud THEN FanSpeed is ...
+- IF CPUTemp is Hot AND EnvironmentTemp is Hot AND Noise is Loud THEN FanSpeed is Very Fast

 ## References
 - Component Temperature: https://www.techcenturion.com/optimal-temperature-of-cpu-and-gpu